 Wallpaper can be totally transformative in any room.
 It has the power to change the look and feel in a room by adding pattern, colour and texture to walls – in a way which paint simply can't do.

 Don’t feel restricted by the size of the room, either, as wallpaper ideas are not just for large open-plan spaces.
 The right paper can help to bring smaller rooms to life.

 Although papering can look fantastic it can be expensive, and not the sort of task you want to get wrong.
 We've spoken to Alex Whitecroft, Head of Design at I Want Wallpaper, to gain the top tips to consider when using wallpaper in our homes.

-What not to do when using wallpaper
+What not to do when choosing wallpaper

 1. Buy before you try

-Sounds obviously but how many of us would overlook this process for wallpaper, even though we test paints?!
-‘As you would with paint, it’s a good idea to sample wallpaper options before purchasing a whole roll’ explains Alex.
-‘Test wallpaper samples on the walls you’re looking to decorate, to get a feel for the texture and colour in the natural light.’
+Sounds obviously but how many of us would overlook this process of trying out a wallpaper first, even though we test paints?!
+‘As you would with paint, it’s a good idea to source sample wallpaper options before purchasing a whole roll’ explains Alex at I Want Wallpaper.

 2. Think pattern is the only option

 Wallpaper doesn’t have to be heavily patterned to be powerful.
 You can buy a simple, pretty plain wallpaper to add colour and texture in any room.
 Alex says ‘Plain wallpaper is a great alternative to paint – which can tend to show the dirt more easily than wallpaper.’

 'A top tip is to pin samples of the designs you’ve shortlisted on the wall or walls you’re planning to paper to see if it works for you'.